stefanvstein/testify/README.md

 `:new-classpath?` is a boolean telling whether each test-comment should run in a new class-loader, so that locally defined types are omitted after each test comment.
 This is set for `eval-as-use` and `eval-all`.

-`:keep-ns-on-exception?` is a boolean that when set omits removing any tear-off name space on thrown exception.
-Can be used to investigate circumstances
+`:keep-ns-on-exception?` is set to  omit removing any tear-off name space on thrown exception.
+Can be used to investigate circumstances.

-The other options `:execute-case`, `:current-case`, `:case-executed?`, `:forms`, `:there-is-more-form`, `:context` and `:remove-ns` are used internally and is subject to change
+`:use-target?` should the target namespace be referred as use.
+Set by default in `eval-as-use`.

+`:unique-ns` a optional function translating a namespace symbol to a symbol used in tear-off namespace.
+Can be used to override default.

 # License
 Eclipse Public License, same as Clojure. https://www.eclipse.org/legal/epl-v10.html